 The total military spending of NATO members is more than 70% of the defense spending in the world.
 The members’ defense spending goal is 2% of the Gross Domestic Product.

 On the map above, you can see the NATO countries from all over the world.
-The USA and Canada in North America, and all other members are located on the European continent.
+Apart from the USA and Canada, all other members are located on the European continent.